MrBocch/cli-table/README.md

 t = Table.new ["Student", "Math", "Science", "English"]

-t.data = [
+t.rows = [
     ["John", 85, 90, 88],
     ["Sarah", 78, 85, 92],
     ["David", 91, 88, 85],
     ["George", 99, 99, 99]
 ]

-t.printTable
+t.show
 ```

 ![screenshot](screenshot.png)

 All rows must be of the same size.

 ## TODO

 * add configuribility

 ## Inspiration

 This all came about when I
 wanted to print something similar
 to `sqlite .mode box` in this
 [project](https://github.com/MrBocch/Time-Tracker)